Itangalo/Bot-Playtesting-Toolkit/docs/30-utility-functions.md

 Returns the agent with the provided id, or `false` if no match is found.

+### getAndRotateFirstAgent()

+Returns the first agent in the list of agent, and moves it to the bottom of the list.
+See also `myAgent.makeFirstAgent()`.

 ### selectRandom()

 `selectRandom(arr, property = false)`